dustin520/sequelize_blog_lab/README.md

 ##Objective
 * User should be able to go to a form, and fill out a blog post containing `post` and `author`
-* When storing the `post` use a `1 to many relationship` between author and blog post.
+* When storing the `post` use a `1 to many relationship` between author and blog post. // what are associations?
 * Have a main route `/blog` that will contain all blog posts sorted by date
 * Have a route to only display the blog post by 1 user.
 User a url like `/user/5`